Cirth: Gondolinic runes

 Not all the runes mentioned in The Hobbit are Dwarf-runes.
 The swords found in the Trolls' cave bore runes that Gandalf could not read.
 In fact, the swords Glamdring and Orcrist (which were forged in the ancient kingdom of Gondolin) bore a type of letters known as Gondolinic runes.
 They seem to have become obsolete and been forgotten by the Third Age, and this is supported by the fact that only Elrond could still read the inscriptions on the swords.

 Tolkien devised this runic alphabet in a very early stage of his shaping of Middle-earth.
 Nevertheless, they are known to us from a slip of paper that Tolkien wrote; his son Christopher sent a photocopy of it to Paul Nolan Hyde in February 1992.
 Hyde published it, with an extensive analysis, in the 1992 Summer issue of Mythlore, no. 69.
+He commented that although J. R. R. Tolkien had said the "oldest cirth" were "unsystematic", they did not appear so.
+For example, all the vowels have both short and long forms: vowels are marked as long by adding a stroke, or by doubling the character.
 The system was reanalyzed by Carl F. Hostetter, who corrected the reading of the χ̑ rune to an ich-laut (voiceless palatal fricative).
 Later, in Parma Eldalamberon 15, the original manuscript including a script variety of Gondolinic, the first cursive form of any of Tolkien's runic scripts, was presented.

 The system provides sounds not found in any of the known Elvish languages of the First Age, but perhaps it was designed for a variety of languages.
 However, the consonants seem to be, more or less, the same found in Welsh phonology, a theory supported by the fact that Tolkien was heavily influenced by Welsh when creating Elvish languages.